StephenStaklinski/snakemake_evotracer_machina/README.md

 ### A note on the management of environments

 I used a combination of singularity and conda to manage environments in the `Snakefile`.
 The singularity image files are too large to be uploaded, so they will have to be built or I can provide them on request.
 The step that runs MACH2 is not easy to setup in a way that works across platforms since MACH2 requires on a user specific Gurobi license.
 This step will have to be tuned to the user's setup.

+This pipeline is not very easy to run across platforms in its current form and will be updated to make this easier.